wally-json/EdStem-Quiz-Helper/README.md

 # EdStem Quiz Counter Chrome Extension

-A Chrome extension that helps students study on EdStem by counting quizzes and providing AI-powered explanations for quiz questions using Claude API.
+A Chrome Extension that helps students study on EdStem by counting quizzes and providing AI-powered explanations for quiz questions using Claude API.

+## ⚠️ Academic Integrity Disclaimer

+**IMPORTANT:** This extension is designed as a learning aid to help understand concepts, NOT to provide direct answers or enable cheating:

+- The AI explanations focus on explaining concepts and reasoning, never providing direct answers
+- Users are expected to follow their institution's academic integrity policies
+- If you're unsure whether using this tool is permitted, please consult your instructor
+- We strongly discourage any attempts to use this tool for academic dishonesty

 ## Features